 We require cash to fund our operating expenses, including the advancement of our own clinical programs, and to make capital expenditures.
 Historically, we have funded our cash requirements primarily through equity financings in public markets and payments from our collaborators, including equity investments, license fees, milestones and research funding.
-As of June 30, 2009, we had approximately \$71.1 million in cash and marketable securities.
-Net cash used in operations was \$13.3 million, \$20.1 million and \$15.8 million during the years ended June 30, 2009, 2008 and 2007, respectively.
+As of June 30, 2010, we had approximately \$110.3 million in cash, cash equivalents and marketable securities.
+Net cash used for operations was \$40.6 million, \$13.3 million and \$20.1 million during the years ended June 30, 2010, 2009 and 2008, respectively.
 The principal use of cash in operating activities for all periods presented was to fund our net loss.

-Net cash provided by investing activities was \$12.0 million, \$15.2 million and \$19.4 million for the years ended June 30, 2009, 2008 and 2007, respectively, and substantially represents cash inflows from the sales and maturities of marketable securities partially offset by capital expenditures.
-Capital expenditures were \$1.9 million, \$18.0 million and \$2.0 million for the fiscal years ended June 30, 2009, 2008 and 2007, respectively.
+Net cash (used for) provided by investing activities was \$(882,000), \$12.0 million and \$15.2 million for the years ended June 30, 2010, 2009 and 2008, respectively, and substantially represents cash inflows from the sales and maturities of marketable securities partially offset by capital expenditures.
+Capital expenditures were \$1.5 million, \$1.9 million and \$18.0 million for the fiscal years ended June 30, 2010, 2009 and 2008, respectively.
 The significant capital expenditures for fiscal 2008 were primarily leasehold improvements made to our Waltham, MA facility related to the construction allowance received from the landlord to build out laboratory and office space to our specifications, as well as expansion and improvements of our manufacturing plant in Norwood, MA.
 The leasehold improvements made to the Waltham, MA facility were paid by the landlord, with such reimbursement recorded as a benefit to cash used in operations.
-Capital expenditures for the years ended June 30, 2009 and 2007 consisted primarily of laboratory equipment and computer software applications.
+Capital expenditures for the years ended June 30, 2010 and 2009 consisted primarily of laboratory equipment and computer software applications.

-Net cash provided by financing activities was \$39.4 million, \$26.0 million and \$2.2 million for the years ended June 30, 2009, 2008 and 2007, respectively, which includes the proceeds from the exercise of 416,000, 619,000 and 870,000 stock options, respectively.
-Also, in June 2009, pursuant to a public offering, we issued and sold 5,750,000 shares of our common stock resulting in net proceeds of \$38 million.
+Net cash provided by financing activities was \$81.0 million, \$39.4 million and \$26.0 million for the years ended June 30, 2010, 2009 and 2008, respectively, which includes the proceeds from the exercise of 634,000, 416,000 and 619,000 stock options, respectively.
+Also, in May 2010, pursuant to a public offering, we issued and sold 10,350,000 shares of our common stock resulting in net proceeds of \$77.5 million.
+The shares of common stock offered were registered under our existing shelf registration statement on Form S-3 which was filed with the Securities and Exchange Commission in April 2010.
+In June 2009, pursuant to a public offering, we issued and sold 5,750,000 shares of our common stock resulting in net proceeds of \$38 million.
 In June 2008, pursuant to a securities purchase agreement with a private investor, we issued and sold 7,812,500 shares of our common stock resulting in net proceeds of \$24.9 million.
-The shares of common stock offered were registered under our existing shelf registration statement on Form S-3 which was filed with the Securities and Exchange Commission in July 2007.

-We anticipate that our current capital resources and future collaborator payments will enable us to meet our operational expenses and capital expenditures for fiscal year 2010 and at least a portion of the following fiscal year.
+We anticipate that our current capital resources and expected future collaborator payments will enable us to meet our operational expenses and capital expenditures for fiscal year 2011 and approximately the first half of fiscal 2012.
 However, we cannot provide assurance that such collaborative agreement funding will, in fact, be received.
-Should we not meet some or all of the terms and conditions of our various collaboration agreements, we may be required to pursue additional strategic partners, secure alternative financing arrangements, and/or defer or limit some or all of our research, development and/or clinical projects.
+Should we or our partners not meet some or all of the terms and conditions of our various collaboration agreements, we may be required to pursue additional strategic partners, secure alternative financing arrangements, and/or defer or limit some or all of our research, development and/or clinical projects.